Here’s What You Need to Know About Koh Ngai!

 Day Trip to Koh Kradan

 Koh Kradan is a beautiful island about 8 kilometers south of Koh Ngai.
 The coral reef on the south end of the island is one of the best in snorkeling spots Thailand.
 The white sandy beaches are about as empty as on Koh Ngai with just a couple of small bungalows dotted along the sand.
+Check out my guide to Koh Kradan here for more details.

 Day Trip to Koh Mook